catnipunicorn/catnipunicorn.github.io/index.markdown

 Hi!
 My name is Anna, and I like cats, good words and weighted blankets.
 I dislike hypocrisy.

 My background lies in teaching, investigative journalism and classics.
 But for the past 10 years, I have been working in the tech sector as a UX writer and product manager.
-I advocate for inclusion, especially on the neurodivesity front.
+I advocate for inclusion, especially on the neurodiversity front.
 I read legal documents for fun (my favourite areas of the law are labour and immigration).

 For six years, I worked at Booking.com as a UX writer, technical product manager and an elected member of the Works Council.
 I have a Professional Scrum Product Owner I [certificate](https://www.credly.com/badges/4fb91bf0-172d-46dc-a65c-b752abc9146a).